Search for anything...

 Features

 • TikTok Approved: This magnet game is created in partnership with TikTok's very own @Games4Two!
-Take it from the experts, this is one board game you'll turn to for endless laughter, connection, and joy.
+Take it from the experts, this is one board game you'll turn to for endless laughter, connection, and joy, a cute christmas gift, or thoughtful christmas stuff.

 • The Ultimate Magnetic Chess Game: Approved for ages 8 and up, Kollide is great for party games, gifts for teen girls and boys, family games, camping games, road trip games, and more.